False Claims Act Penalties

 When he arrives at the orthopedic clinic, the doctor performs a full examination of his back, as well as his knees and neck.
 He recommends surgery for his back and pain medication for his knees and neck.
 Corey never complained of any neck or knee pain.
 After his back surgery, he sees the Medicare bill.
 The charges were as follows:

 |Orthopedic Examination of Neck||

 If the government pays these claims and later determines that part of the bill was fraudulent because the pain medication and neck/knee evaluations weren't necessary, then an FCA case could potentially recover triple the government's damages, or $3,366 (since the clinic overcharged by $1,122).

 In addition, since there are five different fraudulent claims, the government could recover separate civil penalties of up to $23,331 per claim).
 So, based on one referral for minor back pain, the orthopedic clinic could face over $120,000 in fines and penalties.

 False Claims Act: Related Crimes

-The activities that gives rise to liability under the FCA also typically violate criminal laws.
-So, in addition to civil penalties and damages, those submitting fraudulent claims could also face prison time for their offenses.
-Some crimes that are often associated with FCA cases can include:
+Qui tam claims also typically violate criminal laws.
+So, in addition to civil penalties and damages, those submitting fraudulent claims could also face prison time.
+Crimes often associated with FCA cases include:

-Questions About False Claims Act Penalties?
-Talk to a Legal Professional
+Questions About the False Claims Act?
+Talk to a Whistleblower Lawyer

-Fraudulent government claims siphon away taxpayer dollars which could otherwise be used to help the disadvantaged in society.
-The False Claims Act is one deterrent, but blowing the whistle on fraud can get a little complicated, especially if you work for the entity engaging in the fraud.
-That's why it's crucial to speak with an attorney to ensure that your rights are protected.
-Get in touch with a whistleblower-qui tam attorney near you today to learn more.
+Fraudulent government claims siphon away taxpayer dollars.
+The False Claims Act is one deterrent.
+Blowing the whistle on fraud can get a little complicated, especially if you work for the company engaging in the fraud.
+Talk with a whistleblower-qui tam attorney near you who can help ensure your rights are protected.